 This may seem an odd time to consider an adjustable rate mortgage (ARM).
 After all, in a recent post, we discussed fixed rate mortgages are near all-time lows.
 Why not lock in the low rate?
 Overall, we agree with this philosophy, but there are a couple of reasons an ARM may be the right choice currently and down the road.

 What is an ARM?

 An ARM has a floating rate.
 It is usually tied to an index, such as LIBOR or the one year Treasury rate.
-There are a lot of varieties (even setting aside interest only ARMs in which the borrower does not pay any principal of a period of time), and it is even more important to read and understand the terms before you undertake borrowing such a large sum.
+There are a lot of varieties (even setting aside interest-only ARMs in which the borrower does not pay any principal of a period), and it is even more important to read and understand the terms before you undertake to borrow such a large sum.